jesusrp98/dotfiles/README.md

-# Dotfiles from Chechu
+# Personal dotfiles
-This repository contains the configuration files used in the PC & XPS devices from Chechu.
+This repository contains the configuration files I use in both desktop & laptop devices.

 ### What is a 'dotfile'?
-The term 'dotfile' refers to hidden config files from most apps on GNU/Linux systems, like Bash (.bashrc) or Vim (.vimrc).
-Notice the '.' at the start of the name file, thus 'dotfile' :).
+The term `dotfile` refers to hidden config files from most apps on GNU+Linux systems, like Bash (`.bashrc`) or Vim (`.vimrc`).
+Notice the `.` at the start of the name file, thus 'dotfile' :).
 They are hidden by default in most file explorers by default, like Nautilus.

 ## System configuration
 List of core packages listed below.